mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 Joining a tunneling session allows grouping several QUIC connections to the concentrator.
-Each endpoint can then coordinate the use of the Packet Tag across the tunneling session.
+Each endpoint can then coordinate the use of the Packet Tag across the tunneling session as presented in {{packet-tag-use}}.

 The messages used for this purpose are described in {{messages-format}}.
 The QUIC tunnel control stream is used to convey these messages and establish the negotiation of a tunneling session.
 The client initiates the procedure and MAY either start a new session or join an existing session.
 This negotiation MUST NOT take place more than once per QUIC connection.

+## Coordinate use of the Packet Tag in datagram mode {#packet-tag-use}

+When using the datagram mode, each packet is associated with a 16-bit value called Packet Tag.
+This document leaves defining the meaning of this value to implementations.
+This section provides some examples on how it can be used to implement packet reordering across several QUIC tunnel connections grouped in a tunneling session.

+A first simple example of use is to encode the timestamp at which the datagram was sent.
+Using a millisecond precision and encoding the 16 lower bits of the timestamp makes the value wrapping around in a bit more than 65 seconds.

+Another example of use is to maintain a value counting the datagrams sent over all QUIC tunnel connections of the tunneling session.
+The 16-bit value allows distinguishing at most 32768 packets in flight.

+The QUIC tunnel receiver can then distinguish, buffer and reorder packets based on this value.
+Mechanisms for managing the datagram buffer and negotiating the use of the Packet Tag are out of scope of this document.

 # Messages format